EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

   sudo journalctl -u geth -f

-You can access Grafana's :guilabel:`Geth` Dashboard to get further info of the client.
+You can access Grafana's :guilabel:`Geth` Dashboard as well to get further info of the client.

 .. note::
   Ethereum on ARM supports 4 Eth1 clients: :guilabel:`Geth`, :guilabel:`Nethermind`,